 How did you manage to save up that much?

 When I left to travel, I wasn’t intending to work from the road, so I knew I’d need a healthy bank balance to keep me going for an entire year, maybe two.
 The first thing I did was make travel my priority.

 I was studying full-time at college/university, so couldn’t get a full-time job to help fund my travels.
 Instead, I picked up multiple part-time jobs and worked as a sales assistant in a garden centre, a pharmacy, and a supermarket.
-You don’t need an amazing job to build up your bank balance, as I was earning just $7 an hour!
-I still took every opportunity to work extra hours that I could.
+You don’t need an amazing job to build up your bank balance — I was earning just $7 an hour!
+I took every opportunity to work extra hours that I could.
 At one point, I took on a two-month internship at university while working every weekend and didn’t have a day off in eight weeks.

 In addition to working every hour possible, I sold everything I owned that wouldn’t fit in my backpack.
 Drastic?
 Yep, but I’d read about how travel can transform you into a minimalist and I was hoping the same would happen for me.
 I sold the old clothes I barely wore, my CD and DVD collection (lol I’m old), and college textbooks.
 I sold anything I thought I could make money from and decluttered my life in the process.
-I’m pleased to say that six years later, I haven’t missed any of it.
+I’m pleased to say that nine years later, I haven’t missed any of it.